-The existence of a bridge between signature asymptotics and the theory of empirical processes is hinted at when one considers a special instance of the B-G-U theorem \ref{thm:bgu}.
-Indeed, when applied to a regular enough class of measures $\mu$ satisfying $I(t)=||\gamma_t''||^{-1}$, the right-hand side of B-G-U exactly coincides with the Hambly-Lyons limit.
+The existence of a bridge between signature asymptotics and the theory of empirical processes is hinted at when one considers a special instance of the B-G-U \cref{thm:bgu}.
+Indeed, when applied to a regular enough class of measures $\mu$ satisfying $I(t)=|\gamma_t''|^{-1}$, the right-hand side of B-G-U exactly coincides with the Hambly-Lyons limit.
 The following remark formalises this observation.

-\begin{corollary}[Recovering the Hambly-Lyons limit] Let $\gamma:[0,1]\rightarrow \mathbb{R}^d$ be an almost everywhere twice-differentiable unit-speed path with non-vanishing second derivative almost everywhere.
+\begin{corollary}[Recovering the Hambly-Lyons limit] Let $\gamma:[0,1]\rightarrow \mathbb{R}^d$ be a twice-continuously-differentiable unit-speed path with non-vanishing second derivative.
 Consider a probability measure $\mu$ on $\mathbb{R}$ supported on $(a,b)$ for some $a,b \in \mathbb{R}$ and having density $f$.
-Assume that the four following conditions are satisfied: \begin{enumerate} \item[A.] The density function $f$ is positive and differentiable, \item[B.] Its associated $I$-function satisfies $I(t)=||\gamma_t''||^{-1}$ almost everywhere, \item[C.] The distribution function $F$ and density function $f$ satisfy
+Assume that the following four conditions are satisfied: \begin{enumerate} \item[A.] The density function $f$ is positive and differentiable, \item[B.] Its associated $I$-function satisfies $I(t)=|\gamma_t''|^{-1}$ almost everywhere, \item[C.] The distribution function $F$ and density function $f$ satisfy

-\item[D.] $J_2(\mu)< \infty$. \end{enumerate} Then the B-G-U theorem \ref{thm:bgu} implies that the Hambly-Lyons limit in $c(1)$ can be rewritten as the limit of a $2$-Wasserstein distance, i.e.
+\item[D.] $J_2(\mu)< \infty$. \end{enumerate} Then the B-G-U \cref{thm:bgu} implies that the Hambly-Lyons limit in $c(\gamma)$ can be rewritten as the limit of a $2$-Wasserstein distance, i.e.